imguptaharsh/HarvestHub/README.md

 ## Feedback and Support

 We value your feedback and are here to assist you.
-If you encounter any issues, have suggestions, or need assistance, please don't hesitate to contact our dedicated support team at [support@harvesthub.com].
+If you encounter any issues, have suggestions, or need assistance, please don't hesitate to contact us at [imguptaharsh25@gmail.com].
 We are committed to making your experience with HarvestHub exceptional.